simatic-ax/axlp_apax_and_project_creation/slides.md

     <p>Now that you have compiled, you will be able to find the binary file in the respective target subfolder in the bin directory.
 You can define the target in the apax.yml manifest.</p>
     <br>
     <div class="warning">
-      Note that you have to recompile every time you want to download changes, otherwise the old binary will be loaded.
+      ><strong>Note:</strong> You have to recompile every time you want to download changes, otherwise the old binary will be loaded.
     </div>
   </div>
   <div class="kachel2">